moleike/armourd/README.md

 armourd tracks the creation and termination of processes.
 When a 'watched' service crashes, armourd will automatically restart it.
 To watch a service, armourd only needs the file path of the application executable; no PID files, no scripts.

 It works out of the box, as it takes roughly a couple of minutes to set it up.
 Upon startup armourd interprets its configuration file `/etc/armourd.conf`, which lists the pathnames of the services that need to be watched.

 armourd recovers processes that stopped abnormally, by returning a nonzero exit code; it does not recover applications hanging.
 Forking servers will have their children terminate before restart.

 armourd is Linux-only by design, because it relies upon interfaces such as `epoll(7)` and `netlink(7)`, and most notably the the use of the `Proc Connector`.
 It also makes extensive use of `proc(5)` files that aren't available in other unices.

 armourd is best suited for systems using sysvinit, as newer init systems, such as upstart or systemd, service recovery is readily available.

-Although armourd is designed to recover system daemon programs, it can actually recover any application, with the limitation that currently only supports single-instance applications.
+Although armourd is designed to recover system daemon programs, it can actually recover any application, with the limitation that currently only supports single-instance applications unless using the DBus interface (see below).

+armourd can be optionally built with DBus support to commuincate with other applications.
+The Dbus API exposes runtime information, and a method to watch running services (processes).

 Goals
 -----